 BIC/SWIFT: ICRAITRR9W0

-In the reason for payment specify: 9th International Composition Prize SEM 2024.
+In the payment reference, please specify: 10th International Composition Prize SEM 2025.

-Art.5 – HOW TO FORWARD DOCUMENTS AND CONDUCT OF THE COMPETITION
+Art.5 – METHOD OF SUBMISSION OF MATERIAL AND CONDUCT OF THE COMPETITION

-1) Receipt of payment of the competition entry fee in JPG or PDF format.
+1) Receipt of the payment of the registration fee for the competition in JPG or PDF format.

-2) Score in PDF format: participants must submit a complete score, written with a computer program and perfectly legible (under penalty of exclusion from the competition at the sole discretion of the Selection Committee).
+2) Score in PDF format: participants must submit a complete score, created using music notation software and perfectly legible (failure to do so will result in disqualification from the competition at the sole discretion of the judging panel).

-3) Copy of a valid identity document or passport in JPG or PDF format.
+3) A copy of a valid ID card or passport in JPG or PDF format.

-4) Recent photo of the participant (for possible press use) in JPG or PDF format.
+4) A recent photo of the participant (for potential print use) in JPG or PDF format.

-5) A brief curriculum vitae in Italian and/or English in PDF format.
+5) A short curriculum vitae in Italian and/or English in PDF format.

-6) Declaration of exclusive authorship of the works submitted in PDF format, duly completed and signed, using the MODEL downloadable from the official website www.internationalcompositionprize.it/download or from the Association's website www.ensembleserenissima.com
+6) A declaration of exclusive authorship of the submitted works in PDF format, duly filled out and signed, using the FORM downloadable from the official website www.internationalcompositionprize.it or from the Association's website www.ensembleserenissima.com

-- a Midi simulation in MP3 Format which will only be a complementary support for the Jury, considering that the judgment will be based exclusively on reading the score;
+- A MIDI simulation in MP3 format, which will serve as a complementary support for the Jury, as the judgment will be based solely on the reading of the score.

-- a brief description, didactic note (in PDF format) on the work, written in Italian and/or English.
+- A brief explanatory note (in PDF format) regarding the work, written in Italian and/or English.

-If, for any reason whatsoever, the winner and/or any recommended entrants fail to meet this deadline (or if the material is incomplete or graphically incompatible with normal professional use) they shall forfeit all rights to the prize money and to the performance and publication of the piece
+The results of the competition will be announced by June 16, 2025.
+The winner (and/or the author of a piece potentially shortlisted for performance) must ensure the creation and submission via email to internationalcompositionprize@gmail.com of the complete orchestral material (all individual instrumental parts in PDF format) by the mandatory deadline of July 2, 2025.
+If, for any reason, the winner and/or any shortlisted participants fail to meet this deadline (or if the material is incomplete or graphically incompatible with professional use), they will forfeit any rights to the prize amount and to the performance and publication of the piece.

 Art.6 – JURY PANEL

-The Jury will be chaired by Maestro Daniele Zanettovich and composed of eminent personalities from the world of contemporary music and composition at international level.
-The composition of the Jury will be announced, on the competition and Association websites, at the end of the application deadline.
+The Jury will be chaired by Maestro Daniele Zanettovich and composed of eminent figures from the world of music and contemporary composition at the international level.
+The composition of the Jury will be announced on the competition's website once the deadline for submitting applications has passed.

-It reserves the right not to award the prize should none of the works be deemed worthy and/or exceed the limits of difficulty set out in Article 2.
-The Jury, at its sole discretion, may also single out one or more works for merit.
+The decisions of the Jury are final and not subject to appeal.
+The Jury reserves the right not to award the prize if none of the works be deemed worthy and/or exceed the limits of difficulty set out in Article 2.
+The Jury, at its sole discretion, may also recommend one or more works.

-Should a member of the Jury identify among the participants in the Competition a relative (up to the fourth degree) or a pupil with whom he or she has had teaching relations within the two years preceding the deadline of the competition, he or she must make an explicit declaration and refrain from any evaluation regarding the relative score.
+If a member of the Jury identifies a relative (up to the 4th degree) or a student with whom they have had teaching relations within the two years prior to the competition deadline, they must make an explicit declaration and refrain from any evaluation regarding the relevant score.

 Art.7 - AWARDS